ahmed-ramsey-shahin/MNIST-Digits-Recognition/README.md

     'b3': b3
 }
 ```
-### Neural Network.ipynb
+### NeuralNetwork.py
-A Jupyter Notebook contains the code for training and predicting the test set, and saving the weights and biases to the file
+A python file which contains the code for training and predicting the test set, and saving the weights and biases to a file
 ### test.csv
 Contains the testing set as one image per row; the first column contains the label for each row.
 ### train.csv